Ireland's AI Bill: The National Enforcement Framework

 FAQ: EU AI Act in Ireland

-The AI Office of Ireland coordinates national enforcement as the central authority and Single Point of Contact under Article 70(2).
-Fifteen competent authorities retain enforcement in their sectors: the CBI for financial services, the DPC for data protection, the Workplace Relations Commission for employment, Coimisiún na Meán for media, and others.
-These 15 bodies form the National AI Implementation Committee.
-The General Scheme was published on 4 February 2026 and is in pre-legislative scrutiny.
-See our EU AI Act Compliance Guide for the full enforcement structure.
+The AI Office of Ireland coordinates national enforcement as the central authority and Single Point of Contact.
+Fifteen competent authorities designated under S.I.
+366/2025 retain enforcement in their sectors: the Central Bank of Ireland for financial services, the DPC for data protection, Coimisiún na Meán for media, and others.
+The General Scheme of the Regulation of Artificial Intelligence Bill 2026 was published on February 4, 2026 and is currently undergoing pre-legislative scrutiny.

 Free Compliance Tools for Irish Companies